->

-> Things to mention in a will in will format
+Things to mention in format of will

->

-> You must include certain crucial details when making or drafting your will in will format.
+You must include certain crucial details when making or drafting your will in will format.
 Below, we’ve included a few of the crucial details that must be included (for greater clarity) while preparing your will.
 Please review it and make sure not to omit anything.

 - Personal info-Your personal information should include your full name (including your father’s last name), birth date, and permanent address.
 Your personal information must come first in your draught.